 In a large saucepan, bring your tomatoes, vinegar and spices to a boil, stirring often.
 Reduce heat to medium & simmer for 30 minutes.
 Add in sugar & drained vegetables.
 Bring to a boil again, and simmer for another 20 minutes.

-Fill & seal jars, processing in a water bath for 10 minutes.
-(Adjust your time if you live in a higher altitude.)
+Fill and seal jars, processing in a water bath for 10 minutes (adjust your time if you live at a higher altitude).
 My favourite way to sterilize jars is to cook them in the oven at 235F for at least 10 minutes.
-It is much more efficient than boiling them, and you save precious stove room & counter space.
+It is much more efficient than boiling them, and you save precious stove room and counter space.

 Let your jars sit for 3 weeks (by far the hardest part!!) and enjoy!